StanTim/shashliki_on_rails/README.md

-# README
+# SHASHLIKI_ON_RAILS

-This README would normally document whatever steps are necessary to get the application up and running.
+Funny project to provide all friends to party with shashliki

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.4

-* System dependencies
+* Rails 6.1.4.4

-* Configuration
+* Database Postgresql

-* Database creation
+* Database creation: rails db:create

-* Database initialization
+* Database initialization rails db:migrate

-* How to run the test suite
+* How to run the test suite - no test now

 * Services (job queues, cache servers, search engines, etc.)